-Dental plans will differ depending on what you signed up for.
-Most dental plans have what is called an “annual dollar maximum.”
-This is the total amount of money the dental benefits provider—say Delta Dental— will pay for a member’s dental care within a specific period of time.
-That time period is called a benefit period.
+The annual maximum is the total amount of money the dental benefits provider—say Delta Dental of Idaho — will pay for a member’s dental care within a specific period.
+That time is called a benefit period.

 A benefit period can start at different points of the year.
-For now, we’ll assume your plan’s benefit period is the calendar year.
-That would mean the annual maximum for your plan’s year applies to January through December.
+Let’s assume your plan’s benefit period is the calendar year.
+That means the annual maximum for your plan’s year applies to January through December.

-Keep in mind that depending on your dental plan, services that are considered diagnostic or preventive may not count toward your annual maximum.
+Note: Keep in mind that, depending on your dental plan, diagnostic or preventive services may not count toward your annual maximum.

-Log in to your member portal today to learn about:
+Log into your member portal today to learn:

 - Your plan year